Chapter 2.1: Definition of a charity for tax purposes

 2.1.7 Further details on the charitable tax exemptions can be found in Annex I of these guidance notes.

-2.1.8 For a charity to be able to take advantage of the Gift Aid Scheme, other giving schemes and the charitable tax exemptions, and to be able to make claims for repayment of tax, it must complete a form ChA1 Charities application so that HM Revenue and Customs (HMRC) Charities can decide whether it satisfies the relevant conditions and set up the appropriate records.
+2.1.8 For a charity to be able to take advantage of the Gift Aid Scheme, other giving schemes and the charitable tax exemptions, and to be able to make claims for repayment of tax, it must register online so that HM Revenue and Customs (HMRC) Charities can decide whether it satisfies the relevant conditions and set up the appropriate records.

 Chapter 2.2: Organisations required to register with a charity regulator